6 Tips for Choosing the Right Wall Art for Your Living Room

 While you are trying to add wall art to your room, you also have to consider the empty space in your room.

 Sounds a little counterintuitive, right?
-The main reason for getting wall art is to cover the empty space in your room, right?
+The main reason for getting wall art for your living room is to cover the empty space, right?
 While it is important to cover up empty space in your room with decor, it is also important not to cover your entire room with wall art either.

 When entering a room, you want your decor and furniture to attract your guests visually.
 However, having two covered art walls instead of an empty wall can create a visually busy room.